skip to Main Content

 She reported her monthly income as $20,950, while her monthly expenses came out to $20,940.
 That means she has only $10 left over at the end of each month.

 A big part of the problem, according to news reports, is that Warwick fell behind on her taxes for a number of years.
-While her publicist said she has paid her delinquent tax bills, the resulting penalties have a gathered interest, leading to hundreds of thousands of dollars in debt.
+While her publicist said she has paid her delinquent tax bills, the resulting penalties have gathered interest, leading to hundreds of thousands of dollars in debt.
 This, combined with other debts, put her on the hook for $10,727,429.91 in liabilities.

 Chapter 7 is a powerful tool to get out of overwhelming debt quickly, but not everyone qualifies for it, and it is often not the best option for individuals.
 Generally, only those with relatively low disposable income may file for Chapter 7.
 Those with higher incomes who are burdened with heavy debt may qualify instead for Chapter 13.